sfeir-open-source/sfeir-school-github-actions/docs/markdown/06-Advanced-Concepts/03-Artifacts.md

 <!-- .slide: class="with-code"-->
 # Artifacts

-"Artifacts allow you to share data between jobs in a workflow and store data once that workflow has completed."
+"*Artifacts allow you to share data between jobs in a workflow and store data once that workflow has completed.*"

 * Uploading files:
   * use `upload-artifact` action